Glossary of Terms

 galaxy aggregation that occurs at each vertex of the rhombic or

-trapezoidal dodecahedron unit-universe.
-The dense central region of a
+trapezoidal dodecahedron (cosmic cell).
+Each nodal galaxy cluster is the dense central region of a

 cosmic gravitation cell.

-the immense matter concentrations at the unit-universe vertices.
+the immense matter concentrations at the cosmic-cell vertices.
 There are

 basically two types: the tripodal and the quadrapodal